Chief executive officer: Celebrity CEOs

-Creator CEOs

-In the 2020s, a new category of high-visibility executives emerged, often referred to as "creator CEOs".
-These leaders combine traditional corporate responsibilities with digital-media visibility, producing content such as podcasts, vlogs, and social-media posts to communicate company culture, transparency, and brand purpose.
-Commentators have noted that this approach allows CEOs to build direct relationships with customers and employees while humanizing their companies in competitive direct-to-consumer markets.

-Examples include founders who use digital storytelling and video platforms to discuss entrepreneurship, creativity, and business challenges as part of their leadership style.

 Criticism

-CEO Selection and Performance Evaluation
+CEO selection and performance evaluation

 CEOs and senior executives are governed by the board of directors.
 The proper selection and evaluation of the CEO and the executive team is critical to the company’s performance.
 Yet there is no established standard framework to evaluate and govern the CEO performance.
 Aside from Sarbanes Oxley Act legal standard to govern the financial reporting of public companies and hold the CEO & CFO accountable, there are no industry standards to test the CEO competency and actions or to help align the performance of the executive team with the shareholders' interest and performance expectations.
 One initiative proposes a standardized questionnaire used in annual CEO reviews and senior executive recruitment.
 These questionnaires help guide CEO strategy and assure the shareholders that the company and its executive team are on the right track.
 According to the Executive Institute, the top 10 questions every board must ask its CEO, include the following: